 - The general Journal as stated earlier is a subsidiary book, whereas the general Ledger on other hand is a principal book.

-- In the general journal, the financial transactions must be recorded sequentially.
+- In the general journal, financial transactions must be recorded sequentially.
 To the contrary, in the general ledger, the financial transactions are to be recorded based on those accounts.

 - Credit and Debit are the columns in the general journal, but on the flip side, the general ledger, they are the two opposite sides.

-- In the general journal, financial transactions must be recorded in the chronological order, whereas in general ledger, these financial transactions must have to be recorded in an analytical order.
+- In the general journal, financial transactions must be recorded in chronological order, whereas in the general ledger, these financial transactions must have to be recorded in an analytical order.

 - General Ledger accounts should be balanced, but to the contrary, the general journal is not required to be balanced.